grassfed-development/github-organization-scanner/README.md

 # GitHub Organization Scanner

-A comprehensive Python-based scanning service for GitHub Organizations to monitor security settings, vulnerabilities, and GitHub Actions usage with Google Cloud Platform integration.
+A comprehensive Python-based scanning service for GitHub Organizations to monitor security settings, vulnerabilities, and GitHub Actions usage with Google Cloud Platform integration and HashiCorp Vault support.

 ## Features